borkdlabs/hoppy_clock/README.md

 | `wipe`                            | Factory-reset the flash (`--full` also scrubs the audio)                |

 Run `python main.py --help` (or `<command> --help`) for the full option list.

+### 3.3 Firmware Update (DFU)

+This flashes new *firmware* (not settings, those use the USB tool above).
+Normally firmware is programmed over SWD (the `TC2050` header).
+Without a debugger, the STM32L432's built-in USB bootloader (DFU) flashes it over the same USB-C port.

+`BOOT0` is sampled only at power-up, so DFU has to be entered on a fresh cold boot with the button held:

+1. **Remove all power**, unplug USB **and** anything on the `Backup supply` connector.
+A backup supply keeps the MCU running, so plugging in USB would not be a cold boot and `BOOT0` would never be re-sampled.
+(With no backup supply attached, USB is the only source and this is automatic.)
+2. Hold the `BOOT0` button.
+3. While still holding it, connect USB-C to the computer.
+The board powers up into the bootloader and enumerates as **STM32 BOOTLOADER** (DFU, USB `0483:DF11`).
+Release the `BOOT0` button.
+4. Flash the image to the flash base `0x08000000`, then restart into it with your DFU tool/software.

 ---